ReSyn: A Generalized Recursive Regular Expression Synthesis Framework: Conclusions

 \section{Conclusions}

-In this work, we identified and bridged the gap between existing neural regex synthesizers and the complexity of real-world regular expressions.
+In this work, we bridged the gap between existing neural regex synthesizers and the complexity of real-world regular expressions.
 Our statistical analysis highlighted that previous benchmarks fail to reflect the intricate, nested structures found in practical applications.
 To overcome the limitations of sequential generation models on such data, we proposed \resyn, a novel framework that combines a robust base synthesizer with a recursive decomposition strategy.

-Our key contributions are threefold.
-First, we introduced a rigorous data processing pipeline, including regex canonicalization and structural de-duplication, to ensure high-quality training and fair evaluation.
-Second, we designed \textsc{Set2Regex}, which utilizes a hierarchical encoder to effectively model the set-based nature of PBE inputs, achieving state-of-the-art efficiency with $30\times$ fewer parameters than baseline model.
+Our contributions are threefold.
+First, we introduced a rigorous data processing pipeline, including regex canonicalization and structural de-duplication, ensuring high-quality training and fair evaluation.
+Second, we designed \setregex, which utilizes a hierarchical encoder to model the set-based nature of PBE inputs, achieving state-of-the-art efficiency with $30\times$ fewer parameters than baselines.
 Third, we demonstrated that our recursive framework, driven by a learnable \router, effectively solves the NP-hard decomposition problem.
-Empirical results show that while non-recursive methods struggle with the deep nesting of real-world regexes, our recursive approach adapts the problem size to the model's capability, leading to significant performance gains in challenging scenarios.
+Empirically, while non-recursive methods struggle with the deep nesting of real-world regexes, our recursive approach adapts the problem size to the model's capability, yielding significant gains in challenging scenarios.

-We believe that our divide-and-conquer methodology offers a generalizable direction for program synthesis tasks beyond regular expressions, particularly where the target programs exhibit recursive structures.
+We believe our divide-and-conquer methodology offers a generalizable direction for program synthesis beyond regular expressions, particularly when target programs exhibit recursive structures.